 At its meeting on July 28, 2015, the Supervisory Board had set a target of 0% for the proportion of women on the Management Board for the period up to the close of December 31, 2016.
 Back at that time, the Company's Management Board had three male members and thus had a female quota of 0%.
 Dr Peter Podesser had been appointed by the Supervisory Board as a member of the Management Board up to March 31, 2017, Mr Hans Pol up to June 30, 2018 and Mr Steffen Schneider up to August 31, 2017.
-There were no plans to make any changes in personnel on the Management Board or to increase the size of the Management Board.
+There were no plans to make any changes in personnel on the Management Board.

-By the close of December 31, 2016, no changes were made in the composition of the Management Board, meaning that the target of 0 % that had been set was then also achieved.
+By the close of December 31, 2016, no changes were made in the composition of the Management Board, meaning that the target of 0% that had been set was then also achieved.